Academic Integrity and Classroom Conduct

 - A second violation or instance of dishonesty in the same or different course may result in expulsion from the university.

-- A student who feels that he or she has been unfairly accused or unjustly treated may appeal to an ad hoc committee comprised of the Dean of the related School or College, the Chair of the Department of the student’s major, and an additional resident faculty member of the student’s choosing.
+- A student who feels that he or she has been unfairly accused or unjustly treated may appeal to an ad hoc committee comprised of the relevant school/college dean, the Chair of the Department of the student’s major, and an additional resident faculty member of the student’s choosing.
 The final appeal in all student academic matters is to the Provost, who serves as the chief academic officer of the University.

 Student Computing and Network